KirstenMayland/cs61databases/README.md

+# Kirsten Mayland
+# CS 61 Dartmouth - Database Systems
-# cs61database
+# Prof. Goldstein
-final project for databases
+final project for databases class

 ## Process
 The database I am using and analyzing is called "2022 Russia Ukraine War" on Kaggle and is a weekly updated dataset of real war losses for Russia as best as is able to be compiled.